mikepsinn/wishonia/public/docs/marketplace.md

 *   **`Sector`**: Categorizes `WishingWell`s to help providers find relevant opportunities (e.g., "AI Development", "Local Services", "Creative Design").
 *   **`ServiceCategory`**: Categorizes the types of services offered by Genies (e.g., "AI Agent Development", "Marketing Automation Strategy", "Custom Software Development").
 *   **`GenieServiceOffering`**: A pre-defined service or AI agent solution offered by a `GenieDAO` or an individual `User`.
 This includes a description, base pricing information, and estimated effort, helping providers standardize their offerings.
 *   **`WishFulfillmentProposal`**: A specific bid or proposal submitted by a Genie (`GenieDAO` or `User`) in response to a `WishingWell`.
-It details how the Genie intends to fulfill the wish, the proposed price, estimated hours, and can be based on a standard `GenieServiceOffering` or be entirely custom.
+It details how the Genie intends to fulfill the wish, the proposed price (which could be in $WISH or another agreed-upon unit if an optional monetary layer is active), estimated hours, and can be based on a standard `GenieServiceOffering` or be entirely custom.
 *   **`GlobalTask`**: Accepted `WishFulfillmentProposal`s can be broken down into a series of `GlobalTask`s, each with its own description, budget, status, and assigned users.
 *   **`TaskBid`**: Individual `GlobalTask`s can be marked for outsourcing.
 Other `GenieDAO`s or `User`s can then submit `TaskBid`s to complete these specific tasks.
 *   **`FulfillmentReview`**: After a `WishFulfillmentProposal` is completed, the Wisher can leave a review for the Genie, rating their performance, adherence to budget, and timeliness.
 This contributes to the Genie's reputation.